ErnestoMFaloh/ErnestoMFaloh/README.md

 # Ernesto Mendoza Faloh

-Nuclear physicist with a degree from the Institute of Nuclear and Energy Technologies (InSTEC), University of Havana.
+Nuclear physicist with a degree from the Higher Institute of Technologies and Applied Science (InSTEC), University of Havana.

 My work focuses on theoretical and computational physics — mathematical modeling of physical systems, numerical methods, and scientific computing applied to nuclear physics problems.